Aluminium substituted yttrium iron garnet thin films with reduced Curie temperature: Conclusion

 \section{Conclusion}

 We report the successful growth of ferrimagnetic Y$_{3}$Fe$_{5-x}$Al$_{x}$O$_{12}$ films via RF sputtering for substitution levels of $x=1.5,1.75,2$ on single crystalline YAG (111) and GGG (111) substrates.
 A post-annealing step in reduced oxygen atmosphere is necessary for the crystallisation of YAlIG.
 On YAG substrates with a higher lattice mismatch, relaxed YAlIG(111) films are obtained with a higher degree of defects.
 The lower lattice mismatch with the GGG substrates results in the growth of fully strained perpendicular compressed YAlIG(111) layers of higher crystalline quality as compared to the samples on YAG.
 SQUID VSM reveals that the Curie temperature of the sputtered YAlIG thin films on YAG can be controlled by the Al$^{3+}$ substitution level.
 We achieve \tc values down to 102\,K, which is well below room temperature.
 We also show low coercivity comparable to other sputtered YIG thin films.
+Broadband-FMR measurements evidence a dominant perpendicular magnetic anisotropy in the YAlIG thin film grown on GGG caused by the epitaxial strain, whereas no such effect can be observed in the thin films grown on YAG.
+We also find that the FMR resonance linewidth and Gilbert damping are similar to other rare earth garnet thin films.
 However the chemical composition of the YAlIG films, measured via RBS, is not equal to the nominal substitution level of the sputtering targets.
 This effect has to be considered for a quantitative control of the chemical composition and hence the magnetic properties of Al-substituted YIG.